sricheruvu/GettingAndCleaningData/Project/Readme.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### Additional Information - CodeBook containing the variables, definitions and transformations
-You can find additional information about the variables, data and transformations in the CodeBook.md file.
+You can find additional information about the variables, data and transformations in the file- [CodeBook.md] (https://github.com/sricheruvu/GettingAndCleaningData/blob/master/Project/CodeBook.md)

 ### Thank You